LadyKerr/dev-task-tracker/workshop-prompts.md

 Let's update this app using GitHub Copilot.
 We want to implement the following:

 ## Basic Task Management:
-- Add task editing functionality (Edit mode)
+- Add task editing functionality
 - allow users to see their completed tasks following this design #file: attach file (Agent Mode; VSCode Insider only)

 ## Code Quality Improvements: